How to Get Wax Out of Carpet | Rug Doctor

 Jul 6, 2022

-Knowing how to get wax out of a carpet is a useful skill, whether you'd like to deep clean your carpet to get it looking brand new again or making quick fixes in your flat to get your full bond back.
+Knowing how to get candle wax off carpet is useful, whether you'd like to deep clean your carpet to get it looking like new again or make quick fixes in your apartment to get your full bond back once your lease is up.

-Getting spilled candle wax out of your carpet doesn’t have to be stressful, time-consuming or expensive.
-You can get the job done quickly and easily with the right tricks and products.
-Here are some pro tips on the best ways to remove wax from carpets and rugs.
+Removing spilled candle wax from your carpet doesn't have to be stressful, time-consuming or expensive.
+So, how do you remove candle wax from carpets quickly and easily?
+All you need are the right cleaning methods and tools.
+Here are some pro tips on the best ways to get wax out of carpets and rugs.

-One of the most fool-proof ways to remove wax from carpet takes advantage of items you will already have at home.
+One of the most reliable ways to remove wax from carpet is by using items you already have at home.

 You will need:

-• A plastic bag of ice or an ice pack
+• A plastic bag of ice cubes or an ice pack

 • Butter knife